 Is it really best to cede the field to passionately intense idiots?
 I don’t think so.
 And though Stefan is by no means a passionately intense idiot, I am me and he is him and I can’t help but prefer my own opinions to his.

-But I was going to say, before Cromwell and Yeats broke in, that Stefan has made a very good new video about white guilt, a phenomenon I believe is behind native Europeans’ inability to raise themselves in defense of their ancestral homelands.
+But I was going to say, before Cromwell and Yeats rudely broke in, Stefan has made a very good new video about white guilt, a phenomenon I believe is behind native Europeans’ inability to raise themselves in defense of their ancestral homelands.
 There is even a group of white Europeans who appear to want Europe is be overrun by hordes of Middle Easterners and Africans.
 These hordes are made up of people who haven’t been able to build stable societies in their own lands so feel it is the duty of Europeans to take them in and thus give them a chance at wrecking our societies as they have trashed their own.
 In letting these people in we are accelerating the demise of white people – down from 25% of the world population in 1900 to a projected 7% in 2050 – and putting our small, already overcrowded continent at risk.
 Any immigrant who believes it is white people’s moral duty to let them in has already lost my sympathy.